confluentinc/ksql/docs-md/tutorials/etl.md

     tty: true
 ```

 There are a couple things to notice here.
-The Postgres image mounts the custom configuration file that we wrote.
+The Postgres image mounts the custom configuration file that you wrote.
 Postgres adds these configuration settings into its system-wide configuration.
-The environment variables we gave it also set up a blank database called `customers` along with a user named `postgres-user` that can access it.
+The environment variables you gave it also set up a blank database called `customers`, along with a user named `postgres-user` that can access it.

-We’ve also set up MongoDB as a replica set named `my-replica-set`.
-Debezium requires that MongoDB run in this configuration to pick up changes from its oplog.
-In this case, we’re just running a single node replica set.
+The compose file also sets up MongoDB as a replica set named `my-replica-set`.
+Debezium requires that MongoDB runs in this configuration to pick up changes from its oplog.
+In this case, you're just running a single-node replica set.

 Finally, note that the ksqlDB server image mounts the `confluent-hub-components` directory, too.
-The jar files that we downloaded need to be on the classpath of ksqlDB when the server starts up.
+The jar files that you downloaded need to be on the classpath of ksqlDB when the server starts up.

 Bring up the entire stack by running: